 - Driving organic traffic to your website.

 It is the only way possible to find out what people are searching in search engines.
-Because if you don’t know the actual search phrases people are using in Google, you risk optimizing your website for wrong keywords.
+Because if you don’t know the actual search phrases people are using in Google, you risk optimizing your website for the wrong keywords.

 Without doing research you cannot know for which keywords you can actually rank for and you might be targeting keywords you will never be able to rank well.